CaseyScott/taste-recipe/README.md

 [**To top**](#Table-of-Contents)

 ## **UX**
 I aimed for simple and moden interface with plan easy to use forms for registration, sign in, add recipe and edit recipe.
+When a user looks for a recipes application they want quick easy access that gets straight to the point.
+If the users likes the flow of the webapp and its usability they may be interested in contributing their own content to the database to make the application they enjoy using better for others to use to.

 ## **User Stories**
 - As a user I want an easy to use application that I can use on all devices.
 Weather using my Tablet or laptop in the kitchen or preparing earlier on desktop or mobile to find new family meal ideas.